AuroraHosts/public-docs/docs/Game servers/Using 2FA.md

 ---
-id: VPS - How to activate 2FA
+id: Game server - How to activate 2FA
 title: How to activate 2 Factor authentication
 custom_edit_url: null
 sidebar_position: 2